 The Colonel was continually under the impression that everyone knew everyone in England and we all drank in some boozer just behind Harrods.

 They were the most friendly and welcoming couple.
-They decided in the absence of the Colonel’s son Gary that they would adopt me for the time I was in California and show that great hospitality that Americans are known for.
+They decided in the absence of the Colonel’s son Gary that they would adopt me for the two weeks that I was staying and show that great hospitality that Americans are known for.

 And what a ride it became.